San Diego National Association of Hispanic Nurses

 Section 11.
 NAHN ANNUAL MEETING:

 The President or designee shall be the representative of SDNAHN to the Annual Meeting of the NATIONAL ASSOCIATION OF HISPANIC NURSES.
+The conference fees of the President or designee and the chairperson of the Annual Scholarship Event will be paid for from SDNAHN funds.

 Section 12.
 It is the responsibility of each member of the Board to notify the President in writing when such duties as set above cannot be carried out.